CUCyber/presentations/recon/intro2info.md

 * You don't know what you don't know
 * Increases surface area for attack
-* Gives you the ability to orgainize an attack more effectively
+* Gives you the ability to organize an attack more effectively

 Note:
 * You never know when a bit of information will be handy!